webwurst/alloy/docs/sources/reference/components/otelcol.exporter.debug.md

 If necessary, bug reports or feature requests are redirected to the upstream repository.
 {{< /admonition >}}

-Multiple `otelcol.exporter.debug` components can be specified by giving them different labels.
+You can specify multiple `otelcol.exporter.debug` components by giving them different labels.

 ## Usage